rayvburn/hubero/hubero_common/README.md

 # hubero_common

-Common resources for A Framework to Simulate Human Behaviour in Robot Research
+Common resources for HuBeRo - A Framework to Simulate Human Behaviour in Robot Research.